hazelcast/hazelcast-jet/site/website/blog/2020-06-25-jdk-gc-benchmarks-rematch.md

 a few days.
 The change pertains to the heuristics that decide how much work the GC should do in the background in order to exactly match the applications allocation rate.
 This component is called the _pacer_.
-It was constantly detecting it's falling behind the application and going into a brief "panic mode" in order to catch up.
-The fix fine-tunes the pacer's heuristics.
+It was constantly detecting it's falling behind the application, triggering a brief "panic mode" in order to catch up.
+The fix fine-tunes the pacer's heuristics to make the background GC work more proactive.

 Given this quick development, we wanted to test out the effects of the fix, but also take the opportunity to zoom in on the low-latency